PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/recipe-upload.md

 To create a recipe from the KBH2 database, just select the recipe in the drop down menu and click on the create recipe button for KBH2 recipes on the right side.

-## Example for Brewfater API recipe creation
+## Example for Brewfather API recipe creation

 CraftbeerPi 4 has the possibility to import recipes directly from the brewfather app if you have a paid premium account.